The following types of speed cameras are used in Avon and Somerset:

 Static, spot speed, unmanned cameras in place in the smart motorway sections of the M4 and M5.

-The cameras are mounted at the side of the road and use a pair of radar beams to monitor the speed of passing vehicles in all lanes of the motorway.
+The cameras are mounted at the side of the road and use a pair of radar units to monitor the speed of passing vehicles in all lanes of the motorway.

 They are linked to video cameras which monitor the Advanced Motorway Indicator (AMI) displays mounted on the overhead gantries.
 The system can read what speed limit is being displayed and adjust the camera’s trigger threshold accordingly.